Arulprakasam18/Object-Detection-Fine-tuning-with-Faster-R-CNN-Mask-R-CNN/README.md

 The directory structure for this project is as follows:

-Object-Detection-FineTuning/ │ ├── data/ # PennFudan dataset │ ├── PennFudanPed/ # Dataset directory │ │ ├── PNGImages/ # Images folder │ │ ├── PedMasks/ # Masks folder │ ├── engine.py # Contains training and evaluation functions ├── utils.py # Helper functions ├── main.py # Main file to train the model ├── requirements.txt # Dependencies └── README.md # Project
+Object-Detection-FineTuning/
+├── data/                   # Directory for datasets
+│   ├── PennFudanPed/       # PennFudan dataset directory
+│       ├── PNGImages/      # Folder containing images
+│       ├── PedMasks/       # Folder containing masks
+├── engine.py               # File containing training and evaluation functions
+├── utils.py                # File for helper functions
+├── main.py                 # Main script to train the model
+├── requirements.txt        # File listing project dependencies
+└── README.md               # Documentation for the project